neo4j/neo4j-ogm/README.md

 The [reference guide](http://neo4j.com/docs/ogm/java/stable/) is the best place to get started.

-[Neo4j-OGM University](https://github.com/neo4j-examples/neo4j-ogm-university), the sample application from the reference guide is a working example of a Spring Boot app that uses the Neo4j OGM library.
+[Neo4j-OGM University](https://github.com/neo4j-examples/neo4j-ogm-university/tree/2.0), the sample application from the reference guide is a working example of a Spring Boot app that uses the Neo4j OGM library.
+A version that uses the Embedded driver is [also available](https://github.com/neo4j-examples/neo4j-ogm-university/tree/2.0-embedded).

 ## Snapshots